lostkuma/ClusteringAnalysisFall2016/README.md

 # ClusteringAnalysisFall2016
 Clustering analysis on TripAdvisor hotel reviews

-For Data file, go to "https://drive.google.com/open?id=0B2B_Q-zgRyWrR0ZOSmd4bE5jSnM"
+**For Data file, go to "https://drive.google.com/open?id=0B2B_Q-zgRyWrR0ZOSmd4bE5jSnM"**
+**For presentation slides, go to "https://drive.google.com/open?id=1An5J4SgWgs9dbodjrUdXgEM5CxUgzEDIPBOi-fD2vXY"**

 All credits reserved to Xiaonan Jing, Pai-ying Hsiao and Chien-yi Hsiang
 Please contect Xiaonan Jing for any problems